theozsnowman/osCommerce-WDW-PV7.0-Pimp-Version-Responsiv/README.md

 - /catalog/admin/includes/header.php >>> Support Site link now open in new page
 - /catalog/admin/includes/stylesheet.css >>> change the width of left column and the content

-McMannehan modified stuff
+WDW modified stuff
 ===================
 - Modular Category Page (Template modified to dropdown)
 - Modular Sub Category Page (Template modified to dropdown)
 - Modular Index Page (Template modified to dropdown)
-- Show value in % on a Special product on every content
+- Show value in % on a Special product on every content<br />
+- New images path, same like osCommerce 3.0 /images/categories/, /images/manufacturers/, /images/originals/, /images/product_thumbnails/, /images/products/, /images/temporary/.
+Code changes for functionality with this Version.
+Based on Protected Images for osC 2.3.4 [still under development]

 Extensions included
 ===================